ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 | Right-of-way at the next inteersection			| Right-of-way at the next inteersection      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+This is approximately valid accuracy for the testset accuracy 94.4%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 58th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the first image, the model has relatively the same predictions for "speed limit(50km/h, 80km/h, 100km/h)", and the image does contain a speed limit sign.
+Although the true limit number is 100km/h, the model predicted 50km/h because I think the blur of character makes miss-recognize.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|